breutje/ZIFter/README.md

 Several package sizes can been used: 16, 18, 20, 22, 24, 28 and 32 pins.
 This requires 7 connections to GND at pin 8, 9, 10, 11, 12, 14 and 16.
 This is a constraint of the design.
-ICs with exotic pin count, or non-standard Vcc and/or GND connections cannot be used by this tester.
+ICs with exotic pin layout, or non-standard Vcc and/or GND connections cannot be used by this tester.
 Fortunately, all ICs I wanted to test actually fit these constraints.
 As memories got bigger, DIP packages were abandoned as well as parallel I/O.
 There may have been 40-pin parallel SRAMs, but they cannot be tested with this tester.